kobsio/kobs/docs/plugins/istio.md

 | method | string | Filter the top / tap results by the specified method. | No |
 | path | string | Filter the top / tap results by the specified path. | No |

+## Notification Options

+!!! note
+    The Istio plugin can not be used to get a list of notifications.

 ## Usage

 The following Application contains three dashboards to get the metrics, top and tab view for the `productpage` Application in the `bookinfo` namespace.